RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Background

 \gsss{ \textbf{Our goal} is to overcome the above issues by developing a comprehensive framework for specializing and optimizing a deep learning-based basecaller that provides high efficiency and performance.}

 To this end, we introduce \framework, the first framework for specializing and optimizing a machine learning-based basecaller. \framework uses two machine learning techniques to develop hardware-optimized basecallers that are specifically designed for basecalling.
 First, we propose \nas, a quantization-aware basecalling architecture search framework to specialize basecaller architectures for hardware implementation while considering hardware performance metrics (e.g., latency, throughput, etc.). \nas uses neural architecture search (NAS)~\cite{zoph2016neural} to evaluate millions of different basecaller architectures.
-During the basecaller neural architecture search, \nas quantizes the neural network model by exploring and finding the best bit-width precision for each neural network layer, which largely reduces the memory and computational complexity of a basecaller.
+As discussed in \fgb{Additional file 1:} Section S1, during the basecaller neural architecture search, \nas quantizes the neural network model by exploring and finding the best bit-width precision for each neural network layer, which largely reduces the memory and computational complexity of a basecaller.
 Adding quantization to the basecaller neural architecture search dramatically increases the model search space ($\sim$6.72$\times$10$^{20}$ more viable options in our search space).
 However, \sr{jointly} optimizing basecalling neural network architecture search and quantization allows us to develop accurate basecaller \sr{architectures} that are optimized for hardware acceleration.
-Second, we develop \strim to remove all the skip connections \sr{present} in modern basecallers to reduce resource and storage requirements without any loss in basecalling accuracy. \strim performs a skip removal process using knowledge distillation~\cite{bucilua2006model}, where we train a smaller network (\textit{student}) without skip connections to mimic a pre-trained larger network (\textit{teacher}) with skip connections.
+Second, we develop \strim to remove all the skip connections \sr{present} in modern basecallers to reduce resource and storage requirements without any loss in basecalling accuracy. \strim performs a skip removal process using knowledge distillation~\cite{bucilua2006model}, as shown in \fgb{Additional file 1:} Figure S2 in \fgb{Additional file 1:} Section S2, where we train a smaller network (\textit{student}) without skip connections to mimic a pre-trained larger network (\textit{teacher}) with skip connections. \gsss{Figure~\ref{fig:framework} shows the key components of \framework.
+It consists of four modules. \nas (\circled{a}) and \strim (\circled{b}) are two novel techniques that are specifically designed for specializing and optimizing machine learning-based basecallers. \framework provides support for \texttt{Pruning} (\circled{c}), which is a popular model compression technique where we discard network connections that are unimportant to neural network performance~\cite{lecun1989optimal,han2015deep,han2015learning,frankle2018lottery}.
+We integrate \texttt{Training} (\circled{d}) module from the official ONT basecalling pipeline~\cite{bonito}.
+For both the \texttt{Pruning} and \texttt{Training} modules, we provide the capability to use knowledge distillation~\cite{bucilua2006model,hinton2015distilling} for faster convergence and to increase the accuracy of the designed basecalling network.}